 Most people forget about calcium and magnesium when they start an exercise regimen.
 Your muscles attach to bones, and the bones undergo a lot of force when the muscles are used, which leads to bone growth – but only if you get enough minerals in your diet.
 In fact, your bones are one of the last places that calcium goes in your body.

 It’s also very important for conducting the electrical charges that your nervous system uses to activate your muscles, which is another good reason to get more calcium in your diet if you’re about to start a new workout program.
 Talking to your primary care provider or a dietician is a good place to start if you think that your diet might need to change with your new workout habits.
-Also, you may check out my apps, Z Nutrition and Z Fitness.
+Also, you may check out my app, Z Fit Studio: Online Fitness and Nutrition Planner.